[−][src]Trait gio::ApplicationExt

 This function works even for notifications sent in previous

-executions of this application, as long id
+executions of this application, as long id is the same as it was for

 the sent notification.